logdna/build-images/README.md

 targetting aarch64 and x86_64 for both linux/amd64 and linux/arm64
 platforms.

+Images are pushed by default by jobs on the main branch.
+Images on other branches can be pushed by setting the PUBLISH_GCR_IMAGE and/or PUBLISH_DOCKER_IMAGE params on the Jenkins build job

 ### Image Tagging

 On all branches the image tags are appended with the git sha of the current